Microsoft Tools Glossary

 Whereas traditional Team Sites are designed for select employees to work on details of a project or campaign collaboratively, Communication Sites have been created for broad-reach communications and top-down content.
 They are created in the same way as Team Sites, with the ability to create multiple pages with easy to adjust layouts, made up of a rich library of web parts.
 These web parts can surface dynamic content from across Office 365, such as social feeds from Yammer or videos from Stream.
 In comparison to a Team Site or Microsoft Teams, a related Office 365 Group isn’t created when a new Communication Site is created.

 Hub Sites were released in 2017 and allow you to associate SharePoint Team and Communication sites with a parent.
 Many organizations most likely have many intranet team sites, each in a different site collection, that are related to one another because they all have content from the same function within your organization.
 Currently, there isn’t a simple way to tie those sites together.
 Hub sites are meant to solve this problem, allowing you to create Hub sites and then associate existing team and communication sites with the Hub site.
 All sites will then inherit the Hub sites theme and you’ll also get rollup web parts that can surface content from all of your associated sites in one place.
-Read more about Hub sites in our blog here.
+Read more about SharePoint Hub sites.

 Can these tools replace your intranet?

 This seems to have been a popular question over the last year as Microsoft sell new products as an answer to wider business challenges of communication and collaboration.
-From our experience, we’ve found that there are a few capabilities to consider when looking at Office 365 out-of-the-box (with no additional development) to support an intranet:
+From our experience, we’ve found that there are a few capabilities to consider when looking at Office 365 out-of-the-box solutions (with no additional development) to support an intranet:

 #1.
 One-Stop Shop

 Microsoft Teams has really helped to bring some of the disparate Microsoft products together.
 For any project group or team using an Office 365 Group, a Team is now a logical homepage, bringing together files, tasks, channels, apps and more.
-However, a Team doesn’t fulfill the brief for a One Stop Shop platform for the entire workforce, which is high on the wish list for the enterprise intranet.
+However, a Team doesn’t fulfil the brief for a One Stop Shop platform for the entire workforce, which is high on the wish list for the enterprise intranet.
 Employees need one place to go for top-down corporate information, HR tools, collaboration tools, documents, forms, policies, tools and more.
 With a limit of 2,000 users, limits to branding and customization options and a focus on ‘bottom-up’ or ‘inner loop’ conversations, a Microsoft Team is not a replacement for an intranet homepage.

 #2.
 Consistent navigation